boltmcp/boltmcp/docker-compose/README.md

-# Run BoltMCP locally with Docker Compose
+# Testing BoltMCP locally with Docker Compose

-This setup is only for local testing and not for production environments.
+This setup is for local testing and not for production environments.
 Access is granted with a JSON credentials key.

 > **Warning**: Do not use this setup to deploy BoltMCP in a production setting.